 All participants in the re-enactment are volunteers and are not paid for their performances.
-Many of them own the authentic 1876 costumes they are wearing, while others are provided by the Northfield Historical Society.
+Many of them own the authentic 1876 costumes they are wearing, while the Northfield Historical Society provides others.
 For more information, here is a historical account of the bank raid.

-Please note that the James/Younger Gang does re-enact the raid with Horses and Pistols and the Towns People are also armed.
+Note: The James/Younger Gang & defending townspeople fire guns during the performances.
 They will be discharging blank rounds of ammunition during the raid re-enactments.
-Please take necessary precautions with children and pets.
+Please take the necessary precautions to protect your hearing.

-Bleachers are set up on Division Street across from the Historic First National Bank Museum, where the raid re-enactment takes place.
+Bleachers are set up on Division Street across from the historic First National Bank site, where the raid re-enactment takes place.
 You are welcome, at no additional expense, to use the bleachers if you are wearing a current year Defeat of Jesse James Days button.
 Sorry, but we do not take reservations for the bleachers – First come first serve.
 You can find standing room around the performance area without the button requirement.

 While extreme care and precautions are taken, the DJJD Committee is not responsible for any personal injury incurred while attending this event.